.:I’M STUDYING WITH JEHOVAH’S WITNESSES. WHAT DO I NEED TO KNOW BEFORE I GET BAPTIZED?

 The Jehovah’s Witness view of the outside world is a very a dark one.
 The Watchtower association is likened to the ark of Noah (the only place of safety), and the outside world is seen as a “system dominated by Satan the Devil” whose end at the battle of Armageddon is imminent.
 Jehovah’s Witnesses claim one must “come to Jehovah’s organization” for salvation.
 (See The Watchtower, November 15, 1981, p.
 21) They are told that they are the only ones who “have any Scriptural hope of surviving the impending end of this doomed system dominated by Satan the Devil” IF they “remain organized with the anointed remnant [Jehovah’s Witnesses].”
 (See The Watchtower, September 1, 1989, p.
 19 and The Watchtower, April 1, 1982, p.
 30-31)

 In contrast to Watchtower claims, the Bible says “eternal life” is guaranteed to anyone who places his full eternal trust in the life, death and resurrection of Jesus Christ (See 1 Corinthians 15:1-4; 1 John 5:11-13).
 By personally asking Jesus to be your Lord and Savior, you can be “adopted” out of Satan’s family into God’s spiritual family (See John 1:12).
 There is no “organization” mediating between you and God because Jesus becomes your only “mediator” because He paid the full penalty for the wrongs (sins) you personally commit (See 1 Peter 2:24) and He intercedes on your behalf before Jehovah God the Father (See 1 Timothy 2:5).
 You need not join some organization and strive through its requirements to make yourself worthy for Jehovah’s God’s approval.
 His approval has already been earned once and for all by the righteous life of Jesus Christ and His substitutionary death in your place (See 2 Corinthians 5:21).
 All you need to do is personally accept the free gift of salvation He alone offers (See Romans 6:23; 10:9).
 Why not pray to Jesus today and ask Him to give you His righteousness in exchange for your sin?
-(See Philippians 3:9; John 5:39-40; 10:28 and Colossians 3:3) Click here for more information on How to be Saved (www.4witness.org).
+(See Philippians 3:9; John 5:39-40; 10:28 and Colossians 3:3) For more information on how to be saved read our brochure, How Can I Have Jehovah’s Approval Upon My Life?

 THE WATCHTOWER KEEPS PEOPLE FROM SALVATION: